lydiastepanek/pen-loop-dot-io-archive/src/content/about/index.md

     link: "isthisphishy.io"
     url: "https://isthisphishy.io/"
     image: "/images/posts/is_this_phishy.png"

-founder:
-  quotation: "“After building and launching multiple apps, I started Pen Loop to help companies build + design new features, like implementing better data architecture.
-My specialty is databases, DevOps, and building scalable systems that are meticulously documented, rigorously tested, and seamlessly integrated into a robust CI/CD pipeline.
-That way, when engineers join or leave your team, there is a sane codebase in place for them to hit the ground running.”"
-  attribution: "- Lydia Stepanek, Founder and Owner"

 ---

-Pen Loop is a software development lab based in New York that helps companies build better products.
-We offer fractional engineers -- that is, senior engineers on a contract basis at a fraction of the price -- to take a product from MVP to production.
-We specialize in building sleek frontend UIs, optimizing backend database performance, and delivering great products on a quick timeline.
+I'm a freelance software developer based in New York.
+I work with clients to build sleek frontend UIs, optimize backend database performance, and deliver great products on a quick timeline.

+I spent the past decade as a software and DevOps engineer working on data-related technologies at places like MongoDB and Codecademy.
+In my free time, I build apps and run a cybersecurity blog that has made the front page of Hacker News multiple times.